nicbou/cockpit/README.md

 A project management tool written in Python using the Django framework.

+This project was a training exercise, and needs to be heavily refactored in order to follow Django's best practices.
+I strongly recommend that you don't use it as an example.

 **Main features:**

 * Create projects with deadlines, raise their priority or put them on hold.